1ugia/CV/README.md

 _MOB45 GYM Membership Consultant (sales) (SEPTEMBER 2018 – OCTOBER 2019)_
 - Responsible for admin of membership paperwork, ensuring GDPR process in order
 - Processing membership databases and sales system ensuring they are updated and managed.
-- High listening kills to provide best answers for the customer needs with appropriate info.
+- High listening skills to provide best answers for the customer needs with appropriate info.
 - Maintaining transparency and communication with colleagues in office and receptionist for efficient team work.
 - Follow up on new members to ensure procedures are met to clear any pending work in time of deadline.
 -----------------------------------------------------------